jeetrex17/jeetrex17.github.io/_posts/2025-10-09-making-shell-in-c.md

 title: "Building a simple Shell in C"
 date: 2025-10-09
 categories: [C, Systems]
-tags: [shell, c, parsing, fork, exec, linux]
+tags: [shell, c, fork, exec, linux]
 layout: post
-description: "Step-by-step guide to implement a simple Unix-like shell in C covering parsing, process control, pipes and redirection."
+description: "Step-by-step guide to implement a simple Unix-like shell in C."
 ---
 In this i am learning how to make an mini shell using c , i have followed this [article](https://brennan.io/2015/01/16/write-a-shell-in-c/) by [Stephen Brennan](https://brennan.io/)